Prickly Pear Yellow & Orange Flowers

 “Mesa Sky” Opuntia phaeacantha

 Striking yellow flowers with red streaked throats on blue-green pads make this a very popular plant.
 Spines are reddish-brown.
 Leave room for this one as it rapidly grows.
 Lays down in winter.
-Zone 5-7
+24″ tall X 60 wide.
+Zone 5-8

 “Mesa Verde Gold” Opuntia polyacantha X hystricina